 A total of $12,000 was awarded for creative efforts to address the dangers of distracted driving aimed at teenagers.

 Caden Turner – “Listen Up”

-The following students were chosen for $1,500 grand prize educational grants:
+The students chosen for $1,500 grand prize educational grants:

 - Ashlee Walkowiak, Franklin, WI, in the writing category for her work titled, “Be Different”